A successful partnership: OVO Foundation, Cool Earth and the people of Lubutu

 Cool Earth is working in the Lubutu region, which covers 260,000 hectares of forest and has a population of 12,900.
 Our grant is helping Cool Earth increase people’s access to clean, sustainable and renewable energy.

-Read on to find out how things are going and what you’ve helped us achieve so far.
+Read on to find out how things are going and watch the video about what you’ve helped us achieve so far.

 Gathering fuelwood in Lubutu. | Photograph copyright Cool Earth